-- 1. Completion of the "Method of Procurement" form (Exhibit A), Non-Competitive Proposal section, detailing the reason for selecting the sole source method, including why the procurement was infeasible under one of the other procurement methods and which of the additional sole source conditions the procurement met. - 2.
-The estimate of the potential purchase price. - 3.
-A copy of the RFQ/IFB/RFP for noncompetitive procurement. - 4.
-A determination of the responsibility of the bidder. - 5.
-A copy of the Price and Cost analysis form (Exhibit B). - 5.
-Why the bidder was selected. - 6.
-Copy of the award document.
+- Completion of the "Method of Procurement" form (Exhibit A), Non-Competitive Proposal section, detailing the reason for selecting the sole source method, including why the procurement was infeasible under one of the other procurement methods and which of the additional sole source conditions the procurement met. - The estimate of the potential purchase price. - A copy of the RFQ/IFB/RFP for noncompetitive procurement. - A determination of the responsibility of the bidder. - A copy of the Price and Cost analysis form (Exhibit B). - Justification for bidder selection. - Copy of the award document.

-No Sole Source contract will be signed and finalized until all procurement activities have been verified, documented and filed.
+No Sole Source contract will be signed and finalized until all procurement activities have been verified, documented, and filed.